 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Types of Product Safety Engineer Jobs
+Other Product Safety Engineer Job Titles

-- Product Safety Technician
+- Product Safety Administrator

 - Product Safety Technical Assistant

-Job Opportunities for Product Safety Engineers
+Is There Job Demand for Product Safety Engineers?

 The states with the most job growth for Product Safety Engineer are North Dakota, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

-Salary for a Product Safety Engineer
+Product Safety Engineer Average Salary

 The average yearly salary of a Product Safety Engineer ranges between $53,170 and $142,970.